Skip to content

 Paste your Apex code.
 We'll flag the dangerous stuff, the slightly-sketchy stuff, and suggest safer ways to write it.

-Pick a worst-case scenario — heater stuck on, ATO stuck open, leak hits — and we'll trace what your code does line by line, and where the gaps are.
+Paste your code, pick a worst-case scenario — heater stuck on, ATO stuck open, leak hits — and we'll trace what your code does line by line and where the gaps are.

 Translate this code